NSoiffer/MathCAT/README.md

 Todo: incorporation of third party libraries to support a common subset of TeX math commands along with ASCIIMath.

 MathCAT is written in Rust and can be built to interface with C/C++.
 It can also be built with a Python interface.
-The Python interface is used by NVDA and by Orca.
+The Python interface can be used by NVDA and by Orca.

 ## Current Status
 MathCAT is under active development and I expect that by the end of September, it will be usable as a MathPlayer replacement for those using the English version.
 It will not be as complete or polished in some ways as MathPlayer though.